Siddhardha123/lincase-chromeextension/README.md

 3. Delete all -> double click this button to delete all the saved links

 # links
-As the extension is not yet deployed in the chrome extension store you can download the zip file given below and manually upload the extension to your browser
+As the extension is not yet deployed in the chrome extension store, you can download the zip file given below and manually upload the extension to your browser

 [click here](https://drive.google.com/uc?export=download&id=1K-YlQWKNzBE8b2cX_MPVBLETXPiYW4LK) to download the zip file